Travel Planning

 Information about visiting the Yukon, including how to get here, can be found at the Yukon Government Department of Tourism & Culture website.

-Whitehorse is easily accessible by air, sea and road.
+Whitehorse is easily accessible by air, road and sea.

 Travel By Air

-If you're considering travelling to Whitehorse by air, please note that the following airlines have scheduled jet service to Whitehorse:
+The following airlines also have scheduled jet service to Whitehorse:

 Travel By Road

-All access roads (indeed, most roads in the Yukon) are paved.
+All access roads (indeed, most roads) in the Yukon are paved.
 There are some gravel roads (e.g. the Dempster Highway), but they are well maintained, all-weather roads.
-If you are bringing your own car, or renting, you will do just fine in a compact car.
+If you are bringing your own car, or are renting, you will do just fine in a compact car.

 Road access to Whitehorse is via the Alaska Highway, originating in Dawson Creek, BC. and terminating near Fairbanks, Alaska.
 This 2300km (1400mi) highway is an all-weather paved road.